NeroReflex/pam_login_ng/README.md

 ## Additional notes

 Here is some notes of general interest:
-    - on Archlinux if you install the *kwallet-pam* package and your wallet password is the same as your account the wallet can be automatically unlocked: this will chains with autologin: [Archlinux Wiki](https://wiki.archlinux.org/title/KDE_Wallet).
+    - on Archlinux if you install the *kwallet-pam* package and your wallet password is the same as your account the wallet can be automatically unlocked: this will chain with autologin: [Archlinux Wiki](https://wiki.archlinux.org/title/KDE_Wallet).